finnito/Science/content/11sci/as90940/_index.md

 ## Tutorials

-Tuesday lunchtime in A5, every week until you go on exam leave!
+Wednesday lunchtime in Science breakout space upstairs, every week until you go on exam leave!
 Bring something you are unsure about and get help!

 ## Learning Outcomes